Naturfrost/AidenLucero_BlueStampPortfolio/index.md

 Successfully set up the ESP32 development environment while getting the hardware and sensors to work https://youtu.be/NzX8GpwYkMw?si=XQsiVzK3EKYiUTat
-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Summary:
--Got ESP32 web server working on a public ip where you can control the OLED lights -Turns on/off lights on demand using clickable buttons
-- Challenges with connecting the WiFi but solved through hotspot allowing for closer range
+-Got ESP32 web server working on a public ip where you can control the OLED lights -Turns on/off lights on demand using clickable buttons -Challenges with connecting the WiFi but solved through hotspot allowing for closer range -Planning to continue development of the web server using weather data

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.